 Then you’ll need to enter a few details:

-Task: Create a new task describing the type of work you’re invoicing for.
+Item: Add a new line and write the item or service you are billing for.
+The item name cannot be more than 50 characters long.
+Then add a description just below the item name with detail about the work you’re invoicing for.
 For example, it could be a blog post, online article or editing services.
-If you create more invoices down the line, you can reuse these tasks or create new ones.
+If you create more invoices down the line, you can reuse these items or create new ones.

 4. Add terms and notes